 Although the Corporation believes the expectations, estimates, projections, assumptions and beliefs reflected in the Forward-Looking Statements are reasonable, undue reliance should not be placed on Forward-Looking Statements because the Corporation can give no assurance that such expectations, estimates, projections, assumptions and beliefs will prove to be correct.
 The Corporation cannot guarantee future results, levels of activity, performance or achievements.
 Consequently, there is no representation by the Corporation that actual results achieved will be the same in whole or in part as those set out in the Forward-Looking Statements.
-A number of factors or assumptions have been used to develop the Forward-Looking Statements, including: (i) the impact of increasing competition in each business in which the Corporation operates will not be material; (ii) quality management will be available; (iii) the effects of regulation and tax laws of governmental agencies will be consistent with the current environment; (iv) the impact of COVID-19; and (v) those assumptions disclosed under the heading "Critical Accounting Estimates, Judgments and Changes in Accounting Policies" in the Corporation's Management's Discussion and Analysis for the period ended December 31, 2022 (the "MD&A").
+A number of factors or assumptions have been used to develop the Forward-Looking Statements, including: (i) the impact of increasing competition in each business in which the Corporation operates will not be material; (ii) quality management will be available; (iii) the effects of regulation and tax laws of governmental agencies will be consistent with the current environment; and (iv) those assumptions disclosed under the heading "Critical Accounting Estimates and Significant Judgments" in the Corporation's Management's Discussion and Analysis for the period ended December 31, 2024 (the "MD&A").
 Risks and other factors, some of which are beyond the control of the Corporation, that could cause results to differ materially from those expressed in the Forward-Looking Statements contained in this AIF, include, but are not limited to:

-- Difficult market conditions. - Poor investment performance. - Failure to continue to retain and attract qualified staff. - Employee errors or misconduct resulting in regulatory sanctions or reputational harm. - Performance fee fluctuations. - A business segment or another counterparty failing to pay its financial obligation. - Failure of the Corporation to meet its demand for cash or fund obligations as they come due. - Changes in the investment management industry. - Failure to implement effective information security policies, procedures and capabilities. - Lack of investment opportunities. - Risks relating to regulatory compliance. - Failure to deal appropriately with conflicts of interest. - Competitive pressures. - Corporate growth which may be difficult to sustain and may place significant demands on existing administrative, operational and financial resources. - Failure to comply with privacy laws. - Failure to execute the Corporation's succession plan. - Foreign exchange risk relating to the relative value of the U.S. dollar. - Litigation risk. - Risks related to maintaining minimum regulatory capital requirements. - Failure to develop effective business resiliency plans. - Failure to obtain or maintain sufficient insurance coverage on favorable economic terms. - Historical financial information being not necessarily indicative of future performance. - Risks related to the Corporation's investment products. - Risks related to the Corporation's short-term investments. - Risks relating to the Corporation's private strategies segment. - Risks relating to the Corporation's brokerage segment. - Risks related to the Corporation's organization, corporate structure and its common shares. - Risks related to compliance with dual-listing requirements. - Risks relating to being a foreign private issuer under the U.S. Exchange Act. - Risks relating to public health outbreaks, epidemics and pandemics, including, but not limited to, COVID-19. - The other risk factors disclosed in this AIF.
+- Difficult market conditions. - Poor investment performance. - Failure to continue to retain and attract qualified staff. - Employee errors or misconduct resulting in regulatory sanctions or reputational harm. - Carried interest and performance fee fluctuations. - A business segment or another counterparty failing to pay its financial obligation. - Failure of the Corporation to meet its demand for cash or fund obligations as they come due. - Changes in the investment management industry. - Failure to implement effective information security policies, procedures and capabilities. - Lack of investment opportunities. - Risks relating to regulatory compliance. - Failure to deal appropriately with conflicts of interest. - Competitive pressures. - Corporate growth which may be difficult to sustain and may place significant demands on existing administrative, operational and financial resources. - Failure to comply with privacy laws. - Failure to execute the Corporation's succession plan. - Foreign exchange risk relating to the relative value of the U.S. dollar. - Litigation risk. - Risks related to maintaining minimum regulatory capital requirements. - Failure to develop effective business resiliency plans. - Failure to obtain or maintain sufficient insurance coverage on favorable economic terms. - Historical financial information being not necessarily indicative of future performance. - Risks related to the Corporation's Investment Products. - Risks related to the Corporation's short-term investments. - Risks relating to the Corporation's private strategies segment. - Risks related to the Corporation's organization, corporate structure and the common shares of the Corporation (the "Common Shares"). - Risks related to compliance with dual-listing requirements. - Risks relating to being a foreign private issuer under the U.S. Exchange Act. - Risks relating to public health outbreaks, epidemics and pandemics. - The other risk factors disclosed in this AIF.